FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer

 \subsection{Kolmogorov-Arnold Transformer}

-Unlike its predecessors, littered with shortcomings, the KAT succeeds in merging the KAN into a Transformer.
-It does so by developing a variation of the KAN called GR-KAN, which (1) shares coefficients across edge groups, reducing FLOPs, (2) leverages safe PAU activation functions, eliminating recursion, and (3) applies a variance-preserving initialization, increasing training stability \cite{yang2024kolmogorov}.
-Using the GR-KAN, the authors of \cite{yang2024kolmogorov} construct the KAT by replacing the MLP with the GR-KAN, where each weight in the MLP is augmented with a non-linear, learned activation function (i.e., a non-linear edge in the KAN).
-Below are more details.
+Unlike its predecessors, littered with shortcomings, KAT succeeds in merging KAN into a Transformer.
+It does so by developing a new KAN variation called GR-KAN, which (1) shares coefficients across edge groups, reducing FLOPs, (2) leverages safe PAU activation functions, eliminating recursion, and (3) applies a variance-preserving initialization, increasing training stability \cite{yang2024kolmogorov}.
+In KAT, each MLP is replaced with a GR-KAN, causing each MLP weight to be augmented with a nonlinear learned activation function (i.e., a nonlinear edge in KAN).